POSOCO/reporting_macros/README.md

 You can format VB code at http://warp.senecac.on.ca/timothy.mckenna/CodeFormatter.asp

 1. SCHUPD seperate sheets required for Gen SCH, NET, UI; Const SCH, NET, UI; Volt Max Min

+# Todos
+1. Use Exit For to exit for loop after match occurence